 Risk Analysis is a process that helps you to identify and manage potential problems that could undermine key business initiatives or projects.
 However, it can also be applied to other projects outside of business, such as organizing events or even buying a home!

 To carry out a Risk Analysis, you must first identify the possible threats that you face, then estimate their likely impacts if they were to happen, and finally estimate the likelihood that these threats will materialize.

 Risk Analysis can be complex, as you'll need to draw on detailed information such as project plans, financial data, security protocols, marketing forecasts, and other relevant information.
 However, it's an essential planning tool, and one that could save time, money, and reputations.

-Risk analysis is useful in many situations, for example, when you're:
+Risk analysis is useful in many situations:

 To carry out a risk analysis, follow these steps: